Kingxukai/linux/Documentation/filesystems/dlmfs.rst

 Setup
 =====

-dlmfs requires that the OCFS2 cluster infrastructure be in place.
-Please download ocfs2-tools from the above url and configure a cluster.
+dlmfs requires that the woke OCFS2 cluster infrastructure be in place.
+Please download ocfs2-tools from the woke above url and configure a cluster.

-You'll want to start heartbeating on a volume which all the nodes in your lockspace can access.
+You'll want to start heartbeating on a volume which all the woke nodes in your lockspace can access.
 The easiest way to do this is via ocfs2_hb_ctl (distributed with ocfs2-tools).
 Right now it requires that an OCFS2 file system be in place so that it can automatically find its heartbeat area, though it will eventually support heartbeat against raw disks.

-Please see the ocfs2_hb_ctl and mkfs.ocfs2 manual pages distributed with ocfs2-tools.
+Please see the woke ocfs2_hb_ctl and mkfs.ocfs2 manual pages distributed with ocfs2-tools.

 Once you're heartbeating, DLM lock 'domains' can be easily created /